IP camera & Smart Home

 Cameras with Android 10 and bellow

-Some older phones whose electronics is already a bit tired can freeze time by time.
+Some older phones whose electronics is already a bit tired can freeze time to time.
 When the camera sensor freezes and denies to work, the application cannot access it anymore and the error message is shown.
 This problem typically occurs on devices with Android 6 and bellow.
 Devices with newer Androids usually behave well and do not produce this error.

 Solution: When this happens, only hard restart of the camera device helps.
-Please note that this problem will probably repeat on older devices which freezes time by time.
+Please note that this problem will probably repeat on older devices which freezes time to time.
 When you see this error message more often on your camera, you can also try to make a factory reset of the camera device.
 The factory reset will clean everything from the device and makes the device fresh like it was when it was new.
 Please be aware that the factory reset cleans really everything from the device, so if you have any data on it, do not forget to back them up before making the factory reset.

 Cameras with Android 11 and up

 When you get the "Can't access image sensor" error message on camera that has Android 11 or newer, it is usually because the application on the camera device is not running on the display and instead it is closed.
 Due to new Android security rules that were introduced with Android 11, camera sensor can be access only by applications that were started by a human.
-When the application is not running on the display and you try to start the app remotely, the application is started, but because it was not started by a human (it was started remotely), it has not access to the camera sensor and the error message is shown.
+When the application is not running on the display and you try to start the app remotely, the application is started, but because it was not started by a human (it was started remotely), it doesn not get access to the camera sensor and an error message is shown.